Jails

 Jails Screens

-As of TrueNAS CORE 13.1, this feature is untested and provided without support to the TrueNAS Community.
-Users with a critical need to use virtualization solutions in production should use the tested and supported virtualization features available in TrueNAS SCALE.
+As of TrueNAS CORE 13.3, this feature is untested and provided without support to the TrueNAS Community.
+Users with a critical need to use containers or virtualization solutions in production should migrate to the tested and supported virtualization features available in TrueNAS SCALE.
 TrueNAS Enterprise customers can contact iXsystems to schedule a TrueNAS SCALE deployment.
+See CORE to SCALE Migrations for more information.
 The Jails screen displays a list of jails installed on your system.
-Use to add, edit or delete jails.

 Read full post gdoc_arrow_right_alt